Filson: Your Premier Steam Filter Choice in China

 Connection Size for Steam Filter Vessel

-Under the support of sintering technology, the Filson steam filter is featured with a rigid overall structure and good mechanical strength.
+Under the support of sintering technology, Filson steam filter is featured with a rigid overall structure and good mechanical strength.
 Its rugged design and construction provide long-term reliability and durable element withstands repeated cleaning to extend tube life.

 Furthermore, Filson steam filters are manufactured without the use of binders, adhesives, additives, or surface-active agents.
 It is absolutely safe to culinary steam which is coming into contact with food products.

 Compared to a normal steam filter on the market, Filson steam filter shows more than 10% flow rate at lower pressure drops.
 In addition, Filson steam filter also has the advantages of simple structure, small volume, and light weight.
 Thus, It is easy to install.

 Steam Filter Housing Part List

 After long-term use of Filson steam filter, some impurities are deposited on the steam filter element, then the flow rate will decrease for the increase of pressure drop.
 In order to prolong the steam filter lifespan, you are recommended to clean the device regularly.

 Filson steam filter is cleanable and reusable, there are three methods to wash it including counter-flow, solvent cleaning, and ultrasonic cleaning.

 - Backwash cleaning: Filson steam filter can be washed with either clean liquid or clean gas in a reverse or counter-flow cycle